thanasisn/SDR_enhancement_LAP/article/article_doc.md

 cloud patterns, that may affect the characteristics and magnitude of the CE events.

-![Figure 3.2: Relative frequency distribution of CE events as a function of OIR.](media/rId45.png){width="5.833333333333333in" height="3.7067202537182853in"}
+![Figure 3.2: Relative frequency distribution of CE events in Thessaloniki for the period 1992 -- 2023 as a function of OIR.](media/rId45.png){width="5.833333333333333in" height="3.7067202537182853in"}

-Figure 3.2: Relative frequency distribution of CE events as a function of OIR.
+Figure 3.2: Relative frequency distribution of CE events in Thessaloniki for the period 1992 -- 2023 as a function of OIR.

 ## 3.3 Duration of cloud enhancement events